The Soldier's Details

 It was decided to return the men to Singapore on train via Bangkok and depart from there for Japan.

 Thomas (Snr) McMahon (born Victoria) married Ethel Joan Cleverley (born Devon, England) in 1917 Noora, South Australia.
-The couple had three sons, the eldest Delmar (Jack) was born about 1917 SA followed by the birth of Thomas (Jnr) Membury McMahon who was born about 1920 Loxton South Australia.
+The couple had four sons, the eldest Delmar (Jack) was born about 1917 SA followed by the birth of Thomas (Jnr) Membury McMahon who was born about 1920 Loxton South Australia.
 The McMahon family then moved to Western Australian Goldfields and Walter was born 1923 East Coolgardie and David Michael in 1928.

 When Blue enlisted he was recorded on the Electoral Roll living in Norseman with several family members including his mother.